 - During time-off, staff are expected to wear masks indoors while in public settings and dine outside to limit any possible exposures.

 Farm Camp is well suited for many of the current recommendations.
-All activities take place outdoors, meals are served outside, all tents are open air and unit groups can easily form their own pods at camp.
 We are committed to running a quality program that creates space for campers to connect socially and re-engage in community.